 The WCA is the association of trade-qualified watch and clock repairers in Australia.

 (The association is incorporated in New South Wales.
 The liability of its members is limited.)

 The Watch and Clockmakers of Australia Inc. is committed to promoting the horological trade, the ongoing education of its members & the elimination of restrictive practices regarding the supply of spare parts for watches in Australia.

 To provide the training and support necessary to ensure members maintain a competitive edge through the maintenance and development of the knowledge and technical skills required to service and restore mechanical & electronic clocks and watches.

-The Watch and Clockmakers of Australia Inc. has 200 members throughout Australia.
+The Watch and Clockmakers of Australia Inc. has over 200 members throughout Australia.

 Regular national & branch meetings are conducted in state capital cities & some regional centres.